-The following is a set of graphs of typical grow lights where the PAR and McCree curves have been overlaid on a representative sample of the grow light spectrum (from manufacturers data sheets).
+The following is a set of graphs of typical popular grow lights where the McCree curve has been overlaid on a representative sample of the grow light spectrum (from manufacturers data sheets).
 The PAR and McCree curves have been scaled to match the peak of the plant light output in the blue region for the PAR curve, and in the orange region for the McCree curve.